chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I researched various approaches and determined migrating from Webpack to Vite.
 However, this was complex because we were using Vue 2, and Vite primarily supports Vue 3.
 I had to carefully plan the migration, configure compatibility plugins, update our build configuration, and coordinate extensive testing with our QA team to ensure stability.

 The result was impressive - we reduced build times from 10 minutes to under 4 minutes, a 60% improvement.
 More importantly, this taught me the value of thorough planning when upgrading core infrastructure and the importance of close collaboration with testing teams.

+## Questions

+> Do you have any questions for us?
+> What would you like to know about the company/role/team?
+> Is there anything else you'd like to ask?

+- What does a typical day look like for this role?
+- Could you tell me about the team structure and how collaboration usually works?